Jauhar: Jauhar of Daddanala: Mir Fazlullah

 In 1710 CE, Mir Fazlullah, a rebel Muslim Mughal amir, invaded Daddanala, a town in the Prakasam District of Andhra Pradesh that was the capital of the Dupati Sayapaneni Nayaks.
 As Sayapaneni Pedda Venkatadri Nayudu, who was in charge, died during the conflict, all the assembled Sayapaneni women set fire to the houses in the fort and were burnt to death.
 The five-year-old prince Mallikarjuna Nayudu was saved by a maidservant who smuggled him out through an orifice in the walls of the fort, and he was raised by his relatives.

 Jauhar among Mughals

 Practices like the jauhar was not limited to Hindus.
 Muslim rulers are recorded to have had their women killed in order to prevent any degradation of their honour.
+In 1617, facing defeat near Dhaka, Mughal governor Qasim Khan and his comrades beheaded their own wives to prevent their capture.
+This practice of jauhar, was a Rajput tradition assimilated into Mughal imperial culture through political and marital alliances and was now being practiced as far east as Bengal.

 In his memoirs, Jahangir, who was a Muslim emperor of Hindustan, stated that his nobleman Khan-i-Jahan ordered his wives to commit jauhar during a battle with his enemy, Sher Shah Suri.
 During a war with the Ahom kingdom, Mirza Nathan ordered all Mughal women in his camp to be killed if he died.
 He later ordered them to perform jauhar.